dushoff/Circumcision_and_behaviour/ms.md

 - (insert FIGURE of partnerLifeRecency:  the comparison of numbers of non-martial sexual partners in lifetime by circumcision category.
 P<0.001).
 Men circumcised before the UN's MMC promotion had an average of xx sexual partners compared to xx in men circumcised newly circumcised after the UN's campaign started and to xx to men not circumcised; and the difference was significant.

-(Let's put these three recency results into one figure)

 __[To do: Combine the above recency figure descriptions into one P (to match one figure)]__